 ELD Program Specialists (teachers) meet with students outside the content classrooms to receive direct instruction in language acquisition through reading, writing, listening, and speaking of English.
-The rest of the school day, the EL remains in the content subjects immersed in all- English academic mainstream.
+The EL remains in the content subjects immersed in all-English academic instruction for the rest of the school day.